Scrum Master Hiring: Demand Creates Supply and the Job Market for Agile Practitioners is No Exception

 - How would you create the first Scrum team?

 - What do you recommend a newly formed Scrum team works on first?

 How To Use The Scrum Master Interview Questions

-Scrum has always been a hands-on business, and to be successful in this a candidate needs to have a passion for getting her hands dirty.
+Scrum has always been a hands-on business, and to be successful in this, a candidate needs to have a passion for getting her hands dirty.
 While the basic rules are trivial, getting a group of individuals with different backgrounds, levels of engagement and personal agendas to form and perform as a team, is a complex task.
-(As always you might say when humans and communication is involved.)
+(As always you might say when humans and communication are involved.)
 And the larger the organization is, the more management level there are, the more likely failure is lurking around the corner.

 So, go for a pragmatic veteran who has experienced failure in other projects before and the scars to prove it.
 Last, but not least: Being a “Certified Scrum Master” – or having any other certification of a similar nature – does not guarantee success.